 Where Poppins Wins

-Price. $412/year cheaper, and no surprise fees at year-end.
+Price. $312/year cheaper than HomePay Premium.
 What you see is what you pay.

 Support speed.
 Poppins advertises that 98% of calls are answered in under 15 seconds.
 HomePay has BBB complaints about hold times, so this is a meaningful difference if you value phone support.